-Note 2023 CU'000 2022 CU'000 Profit 8,776 5,267 Other comprehensive income: Items that will not be reclassified to profit or loss: Loss on property revaluation 14 (4,460) (1,154) Remeasurements of defined benefit pension schemes Share of associates' other comprehensive income 36 266 157 412 Tax relating to items that will not be reclassified 10 965 147 Valuation (losses)/gains on fair value through other 35 (2.40) comprehensive income equity investments Tax related to items that will not be reclassified 35 35 (349) 57 - (3,521) (438) Items that will or may be reclassified to profit or loss: Valuation (losses)/gains in fair value through other comprehensive income on debt instruments (9) 1,542 Cash flow hedges 35 73 601 Exchange gains arising on translation of foreign 2.004 4 02 4 operations Tax relating to items that may be reclassified 10 2,084 (212) 1,024 (536) Tax retaining to items that may be rectassified 10 1,936 2,631 Other comprehensive income for the year, net of tax (1,585) 2,193 Total comprehensive income 7,191 7,460 Total comprehensive income ==== Total comprehensive income attributable to: Owners of the parent 6,798 7,052 Non-controlling interest 393 408 5 7,191 7,460
+Note 2024 CU'000 2023 CU'000

+Profit 8,776 5,267

+Other comprehensive income:

+Items that will not be reclassified to profit or loss: Loss on property revaluation Remeasurements of defined benefit pension schemes Share of associates' other comprehensive income Tax relating to items that will not be reclassified Valuation (losses)/gains on fair value through other comprehensive income equity investments Tax related to items that will not be reclassified 14 36 10 35 35 (4,460) 266 - 965 (349) 57 (1,154) 157 412 147

-Consolidated statement of financial position (Assets)
+(3,521) (438)

+Items that will or may be reclassified to profit or loss: Valuation (losses)/gains in fair value through other comprehensive income on debt instruments Cash flow hedges Exchange gains arising on translation of foreign operations Tax relating to items that may be reclassified 35 10 (9) 73 2,084 (212) 1,542 601 1,024 (536)

+Other comprehensive income for the year, net of tax 1,936 (1,585) 2,631 2,193

+Total comprehensive income 7,191 7,460

+Total comprehensive income attributable to: Owners of the parent Non-controlling interest 6,798 393 7,052 408

+7,191 7,460

-IAS 1:38-38A Minimum comparative information required (current and previous period).
-IAS 1:55 Present additional line items, headings and sub-totals as required.
-IAS 1:77-78 Present further sub-classifications as required (or in the notes).
-IAS 1:113 Notes to be presented in a systematic manner and cross referenced.
-IAS 1:10(f), 40A-B Instances when the presentation of a third balance sheet is required.
+IAS 1.38-38A Minimum comparative information required (current and previous period).

+IAS 1.55 Present additional line items, headings and sub-totals as required.

+IAS 1.77-78 Present further sub-classifications as required (or in the notes).

+IAS 1.113 Notes to be presented in a systematic manner and cross referenced.

+IAS 1.10(f), 40A-B Instances when the presentation of a third balance sheet is required.

-5 p 4-11-211-21-21 IAS 1:54 Specific line items required in the statement of financial position.
-BDO Comment IAS 1:57 states that IAS 1 does not prescribe the order or format in which an entity presents items, and that paragraph 54 simply lists items that warrant separate presentation.
+IAS 1.54 Specific line items required in the statement of financial position.

+BDO Comment IAS 1.57 states that IAS 1 does not prescribe the order or format in which an entity presents items, and that paragraph 54 simply lists items that warrant separate presentation.

 Therefore, other formats and layouts may be appropriate in under certain circumstances.

-IAS 1:56 Deferred tax assets must not be presented as current.
-IAS 1:60 Presentation of line items on a: - Current and non-current basis - Liquidity basis (subject to criteria and additional requirements).
-IAS 1:61 Disclosure of items expected to be recovered or settled within and after 12 months of reporting date.
+IAS 1.56 Deferred tax assets must not be presented as current.

+IAS 1.60 Presentation of line items on a:

+- Current and non-current basis

+- Liquidity basis (subject to criteria and additional requirements).

+IAS 1.61 Disclosure of items expected to be recovered or settled within and after 12 months of reporting date.

 IFRS 5.38, 40 Specific line items required for assets held for sale and assets in disposal groups held for sale.

-IFRS 16:47(a) IFRS 16 requires that right-of-use assets be presented separately from other assets or together with the same line item as that within which the corresponding underlying assets would be presented (e.g. property, plant and equipment).
+IFRS 16.47(a) IFRS 16 requires that right-of-use assets be presented separately from other assets or together with the same line item as that within which the corresponding underlying assets would be presented (e.g. property, plant and equipment).
 A Layout has elected to present right-of-use assets separately from other assets.

-Consolidated statement of financial position As at 31 December 2023
+Consolidated statement of financial position As at 31 December 2024